Skip to main content

 • Impact Analysis: The atmos describe affected command uses dependencies to find impacted components

-• File/Folder Watching: Trigger component redeployment when external files change
+• File/Folder Watching: Trigger component redeployment when external files or folders change

 Configuration